lanesawyer/dicebag/server/README.md

 docker compose up
 ```

+The database data will be saved in the `postgres-data` docker volume between runs.

 Make sure to include the `ROCKET_ADDRESS` `.env` variable of `0.0.0.0` so the API will be exposed.

 ## Technologies Used